dltj/dltj-blog/content/2023-09-19-ffmpeg-pipeline.md

 - ffmpeg
 - video
 mastodon:
-- You've got a stack of recordings of Zoom meetings from a conference that you need to upload to YouTube.
+- ?
+You've got a stack of recordings of Zoom meetings from a conference that you need to upload to YouTube.
 What do you do?
 Hopefully this roadmap will help...
+New blog post
-New blog post: Processing WOLFcon Conference Recordings with FFMPEG https://dltj.org/article/ffmpeg-pipeline
+  : Processing WOLFcon Conference Recordings with FFMPEG https://dltj.org/article/ffmpeg-pipeline
 ---
 WOLFcon—the World Open Library Foundation Conference—was held last month, and all of the meetings were recorded using Zoom.
 Almost all of the sessions were presentations and knowledge-sharing, so giving the recordings a wider audience on YouTube make sense.